-It is explicitly stated that given the public sector nature of this project and the rules, regulations and policies of the Department of Health, the Project Manager CANNOT GRANT APPROVAL for any items/aspects relating to an increase in cost, time or approval of designs of the appointed contractor.
-The Project Manager's role will be to assess the aforementioned items and provide a written recommendation and motivation to the Department of Health for the approval by the Head of Department: Health or his delegated authority.
+The Quantity Surveyor shall review the NEC3 and accept that all financial duties and responsibilities assigned to the employer's agents are carried out by the Quantity Surveyor in support of the Project Manager.
+The Quantity Surveyor CANNOT GRANT APPROVAL for any items/aspects relating to an increase in cost or time.
+The Quantity Surveyor will, in conjunction with the Project Manager, prepare a written recommendation and motivation to the Department of Health for the approval by the Head of Health or his delegated authority.